zipack/spec/README.md

 ## Motivation

 The most popular serialization format today is JSON, which is based on text.
-However text format has drawbacks like slow compilation and larger size in comparison to binary format.
+However text format has drawbacks like slow compilation and larger size in comparison to prefix-based binary format.
 So I defined a compact, schema-less binary-based serialization format in compatibility with JSON, in order to provide better performance in storage / on wire.

 ## Ecosystem